Charles-Gormley/Charles-Gormley/README.md

 ### Here's What I am working on!

-- 🔭 I’m currently working on RoboBrowser.py & BS4.py
+- 🔭 I’m currently training on HackerRank with Python
 - 🌱 I’m currently learning tensorflow.py
 - 👯 I’m looking to collaborate on tensorflow.py
 - 🤔 I’m looking for help with AWS & Django